 - Organizations engaged in restoration work in each country, including themes and geographies;

-- Organizations that have demonstrated success in one or more of 5 restoration pathways: natural regeneration, seed dispersal, agroforestry, planted forests, silvopasture;
+- Local producers that have demonstrated success in one or more of 5 restoration pathways: natural regeneration, seed dispersal, agroforestry, planted forests, silvopasture;

-- Interviews with selected organizations in order to understand and quantify the costs and benefits of their restoration projects;
+- Interviews with selected local producers in order to understand and quantify the costs and benefits of their restoration projects;

 - Specific institutional structures that have impacted the success and/or failure of these restoration initiatives.